Grains

 Safe Handling

-Cool cooked rice rapidly within 1 hour after cooking by dividing into small portions or shallow containers.
-Do not leave cooked rice at room temperature for more than 2 hours (1 hour if the temperature is above 90°F/32°C).
+Cool cooked rice rapidly by dividing into small portions or shallow containers before refrigerating.
+Do not let it sit at room temperature for more than 2 hours.

 Reheat cooked rice thoroughly to 165°F (74°C).